|

 enjoying such spine-chilling, delicately apocalyptic stories two years

 in a row.
-It is less important whether or not a film like this is scientifically accurate,
+Whether or not a film like this is scientifically accurate is

-what's important is that it is relevant.
+of less importance; what matters is that it's able to present itself as relevant.
 And even if The Happening

 hasn't quite got the class of Francis

-Lawrence's film, it matches the tension and suspense.
+Lawrence's film, it matches it on tension and suspense.

 |